miwieg/SharedTask/index.md

 ## How to Participate

-Teams can participate either in all three or just in one ore two of the subtasks.
+Teams can participate either in all three or just in one or two of the subtasks.
 Please register via google forms with your name and your institution or company.
-After your registration, you will recieve the password to the training data set via mail.
-All teams that have submitted to the evaluation tool will be invited to write a short paper about their approach by July 15, 2021 to be published in the GermEval2021 conference proceedings.
+After your registration, you will receive the password to the training data sent via email.
+All teams that have submitted a system response will be invited to write a (short) paper about their approach by July 15, 2021 to be published in the GermEval2021 conference proceedings.
 Have a look at recent years papers of the GermEval Shared Task on the Identification of Offensive Languagen in [2018](https://www.oeaw.ac.at/fileadmin/subsites/academiaecorpora/PDF/GermEval2018_Proceedings.pdf) and [2019](https://corpora.linguistik.uni-erlangen.de/data/konvens/proceedings/) for inspiration.

 ## Data Set and Resources